vincentgosselin1/Arduinodue_DHT11/README.md

 1. Simply clone this repository in your Arduino/libraries file path.

-2. Then Sketch/Include Libraries/Manage Libraries, wait until the Upgrade reaches 100%.
+2. Then Sketch/Include Libraries/Manage Libraries, wait until the Update reaches 100%.
    Close Library Manager.

+3. Sketch/Include Libraries

 To USE